ankito090/Exploratory-Data-Analysis-of-Loan-Applications/README.md

 ## Project Overview

-This project performs an in-depth exploratory data analysis (EDA) and statistical testing on a loan dataset.
-It aims to discover hidden insights, evaluate relationships between variables, and use statistical modeling techniques to understand patterns that may influence loan decisions.
+In this project, I conducted an in-depth exploratory data analysis (EDA) and statistical testing on a loan dataset using Python in a Jupyter Notebook environment using libraries such as pandas for data manipulation, seaborn and matplotlib for visualization, scipy for statistical hypothesis testing, and scikit-learn for model development to uncover hidden insights, examine relationships between variables, and understand patterns that may influence loan decisions.

 ## Main Files